steffendx/GoNorthWiki/Kortisto.md

     * **Language File**: This will export the used language keys and their value as a language file based on the existing language file template
     * **Export snippets**: This will open a dialog that allows you to customize the export snippets of the npc.
 See [Export Snippets](/steffendx/GoNorth/wiki/Export-Snippets) for more details.
     * **Regenerate Language Keys**: This will refresh all language keys.
 You can find more details on the [Export](/steffendx/GoNorth/wiki/Export) page.
- * **Dialog**: This button is only available if you are working on a npc and have the Tale role.
+ * **Dialog**: This button is only available if you are working on an npc and have the Tale role.
 By clicking this button you will switch to the [dialog of the npc](/steffendx/GoNorth/wiki/Tale).
  * **Name generator**: This button is only available if you are working on a template.
 By clicking this button you will be able to setup the name generator template.
 In the dialog you can enter the template by using different placeholders and test the generated names.
 You can find more information about the algorithm [here](http://rinkworks.com/namegen/instr.shtml) and [here](http://rinkworks.com/namegen/reference.shtml).
- * **Generate name**: This button is only available if you are working on a npc.
+ * **Generate name**: This button is only available if you are working on an npc.
 By clicking this button a name for the npc will be generated based on the name generator template of the npc template on which the npc is based.
 If no name generator template was specified in the npc template this button will be disabled.
- * **Mark as player**: This button will only be available if the current user is a Kortisto Player Manager and working on a npc.
-This button allows the user to flag a npc as the player npc.
+ * **Mark as player**: This button will only be available if the current user is a Kortisto Player Manager and working on an npc.
+This button allows the user to flag an npc as the player npc.
 This is important in quests and dialogs to be able to select player values in actions and conditions.
  * **Delete**: Allows the user to delete the npc or template.

 ### Image
 On the left side the picture of the current npc will be displayed.
 If no picture is uploaded a placeholder icon will be displayed.
 You can add a picture to the npc or template by clicking on the picture or simply dropping an image on the icon.
-Please note: You can only add an image to a npc or template after saving the current form.
+Please note: You can only add an image to an npc or template after saving the current form.

 ### Field list
 In the main part of the form you will see the name of the npc and the list of fields of the npc.
 Here you can change the values of the fields.
 Additionally you can use one of the following buttons on the right of the name of the field: